 In Monday’s press conference, Kennedy spoke to the media alongside AD Ross Bjork.
 The pair were very much at ease in what was – to use Kennedy’s word – a “peaceful” event.

 There will be no shortage of suitors for Kennedy this offseason, should he look to continue coaching right away.
 The Bob Huggins disciple won 21 games in one season at Cincinnati before moving on to Oxford and spent time as an assistant at UC, South Alabama and his alma mater UAB.

 The Ole Miss gig is a great opportunity for a mid-major coach looking to make the leap to the P5.
-Names to keep in mind include ETSU’s Steve Forbes, FGCU’s Joe Dooley, Charleston’s Earl Grant, and Middle Tennessee’s Kermit Davis.
+Names to keep in mind include ETSU’s Steve Forbes, FGCU’s Joe Dooley, College of Charleston’s Earl Grant, and Middle Tennessee’s Kermit Davis.

 credit to Mark Humphrey/Associated Press for the image